tos-network/emo/docs/examples/emo-as-a-library/README.md

 ```
 -- Getting an IPFS node running --
-Spawning Kubo node on a temporary repo
+Spawning Emo node on a temporary repo
 IPFS node is running

 -- Adding and getting back files & directories --